X-Niter/Cross-Server-Bot/README.md

 ## Features

-- Link as many channels as you want between them.
+- Link as many channels as you want together.
 - Instant redirection of messages.
-- Support message deletion and message updating
+- Support message deletion and message updating.
 - Usage of webhooks to simulate users (good looking and easy to understand chat).
 - Support images.
 - Warn if a server supposed to be in the linked channels is not here anymore or if a webhook is falsy.